Norman Clegg: Later years

-Norman enjoys watching Compo and the third man, usually Foggy, arguing or trading insults such as "great long dollop" (Sid), "Elsie" (Foggy) and "Rex Hammond" (Cyril).
+Norman enjoys watching Compo and the third man, usually Foggy (Brian Wilde), arguing or trading insults such as "great long dollop" (Sid to Foggy), "Elsie" (Compo to Foggy), "Rex Hammond" (Compo to Cyril) and "short scruffy one" (Foggy to Compo).
 He often goes along with the ideas just to please the others.
 Clegg aims for a relaxing, peaceful retirement following his redundancy, but is continually involved in the schemes of Foggy and the others.
-Happy just reading alone in his cosy home, he also finds enjoyment in some of the simpler things in life, such as Sid's skirting board and the price of beer.
+Happy just to read alone in his cosy home, he also finds enjoyment in pondering some of the simpler things in life, such as Sid's skirting board and the price of beer.
 He is also so anxious and shy that he wears several layers of clothing: vest/long johns, shirt, jumper/sweater, waistcoat/suit vest, jacket/sport coat, and finally a plastic mac, which he just carries when it's not windy or raining.
-He is also the only one of the trio with a driving licence and so finds himself pressured into driving on the very rare occasions that they are walking about locally and manage to find a vehicle but no driver.
+He is also the only one of the trio with a driving licence and finds himself pressured into driving on the very rare occasions that they are walking about locally and manage to find a vehicle with no driver.
 This invariably results in a panic attack for Clegg, who fumbles about uncontrollably with the gears and pedals, limiting his speed to about 3 mph (5 km per hour) (which is just to his liking).
 In the series 1 episode "The New Mobile Trio", he decides that the trio should buy a car, but shortly after they bought one he accidentally crashed it into a passing tractor.
-Because Clegg was at first optimistic on the idea of driving, it is likely that incidents such as this triggered his fear of driving.
-He mentions in series 21 that he no longer holds a driving licence and is proud as a result.
+Because Clegg was at first optimistic about the idea of driving, it is likely that incidents such as this triggered his fear of driving.
+He mentions, in series 21, that he no longer holds a driving licence and is proud and relieved as a result.
 He sometimes could also be quite superstitious as in one episode he believed that he, Compo and Foggy had aroused the anger of an old Yorkshire god named Earnshaw.
-In the episode where Compo is buried, he believed that Compo heard him shouting "Goodbye Compo" when in fact it was a random passer-by who overheard him.
+In the episode where Compo is buried, he believed that Compo's ghost shouted "Goodbye" back to him when in fact it was a random passer-by that had overheard him.